Stegodyphus dumicola: Genetic population structure

 Although there are high levels of inbreeding and colony isolation in the Stegodyphus dumicola, there is high variation in mitochondrial DNA in spiders of this species.
 Studies have found four lineages that compose a total of 15 haplotypes.
 Different lineages had twelve to twenty-nine substitution differences, mainly in the ND1 region (2.65-6.00% substitution rate.
 Within the same lineage, one to five substitutions were found (1.50-2.50%).

-Habitat and Distribution
+Habitat and distribution

 Stegodyphus dumicola can be found in Southwestern regions of Africa.
 This spider is frequently found in areas of Namibia except the Namib Desert.
 They specifically reside in mesic to semi-arid woodlands of the hot and dry thornbush country.
 In the savanna, the temperature of nests can exceed forty degrees Celsius.

+In South Africa, the species inhabits all biomes except the Desert biome at altitudes ranging from 7 to 1,758 m above sea level.

+Notable locations in South Africa include Kruger National Park, Karoo National Park, Table Mountain National Park, and Tswalu Kalahari Reserve.